Deepsea Challenger: Development

 Deepsea Challenger was built in Australia, in partnership with the National Geographic Society and with support from Rolex, in the Deepsea Challenge program.
 The construction of the submersible was headed by Australian engineer Ron Allum.
 Many of the submersible developer team members hail from Sydney's cave-diving fraternity including Allum himself with many years of cave-diving experience.

 Working in a small engineering workshop in Leichhardt, Sydney, Allum created new materials including a specialized structural syntactic foam called Isofloat, capable of withstanding the huge compressive forces at the 11 km depth.
-The new foam is unique in that it is more homogeneous and possesses greater uniform strength than other commercially available syntactic foam yet, with a specific density of about 0.7, will float in water.
-The foam is composed of very small hollow glass spheres suspended in an epoxy resin and comprises about 70% of the submersible's volume.
+The new foam was unique in that it was more homogeneous and possessed greater uniform strength than other commercially available syntactic foam.
+With a specific density of about 0.7, it would float in water.
+The foam is composed of very small hollow glass spheres suspended in an epoxy resin and comprised about 70% of the submersible's volume.

 The foam's strength enabled the Deepsea Challenger designers to incorporate thruster motors as part of the infrastructure mounted within the foam but without the aid of a steel skeleton to mount various mechanisms.
 The foam supersedes gasoline-filled tanks for flotation as used in the historic bathyscaphe Trieste.

 Allum also built many innovations, necessary to overcome the limitations of existing products (and presently undergoing development for other deep sea vehicles).
 These include pressure-balanced oil-filled thrusters; LED lighting arrays; new types of cameras; and fast, reliable penetration communication cables allowing transmissions through the hull of the submersible.
 Allum gained much of his experience developing the electronic communication used in Cameron's Titanic dives in filming Ghosts of the Abyss, Bismarck and others.

 Power systems for the submarine were supplied by lithium batteries that were housed within the foam and can be clearly seen through clear plastic panels.
 The lithium battery charging systems were designed by Ron Allum.

 The submersible contains over 180 onboard systems, including batteries, thrusters, life support, 3D cameras, and LED lighting.
 These interconnected systems are monitored and controlled by a programmable logic controller (PLC) from Temecula, California-based controls manufacturer Opto 22.
 During dives, the control system also recorded depth, heading, temperature, pressure, battery status, and other data, and sent it to the support ship at three-minute intervals via an underwater acoustic communication system developed by West Australian company L-3 Nautronix.

 The crucial structural elements, such as the backbone and pilot sphere that carried Cameron, were engineered by the Tasmanian company Finite Elements.
 The design of the interior of the sphere, including fireproofing, condensation management and mounting of control assemblies, was undertaken by Sydney-based industrial design consultancy Design + Industry.